fgmcolas/hangman_nightbot/README.md

-# Hanged man Game API - Hearthstone Edition
+# Hangman Game API - Hearthstone Edition

-This project is a simple API for playing a Hanged man game with words from the **Hearthstone** universe.
+This project is a simple API for playing a Hangman game with words from the **Hearthstone** universe.
 Players guess letters, and the API responds with the current state of the word until it is fully guessed.

 ## Features
 - Randomly selects a word from a Hearthstone-themed word list.